MODUS OPERANDI of FUROCOUMARINS

 THYMINE and THYMINE DIMERS

-Of those four, Thymine readily dimerises under the action of ultraviolet light, either with a bridging
+Of those four, Thymine readily dimerizes under the action of ultraviolet light, either by way of a bridging

 cyclobutane linkage, or with just a single bond between the two Thymine units.
-Two molecules of Thymine sited in close proximity on the DNA will even dimerise when in-situ when on the DNA, and when it does so, can cause havoc by preventing the proper reading (when constructing proteins for example) or copying of the DNA.
+Two molecules of Thymine sited in close proximity on the DNA will even dimerize when in-situ when on the DNA, and when it does so, can cause havoc by preventing the proper reading or copying of the DNA (for example, when constructing proteins).

 DNA ADDUCTS WITH FUROCOUMARINS

-Furocoumarins have highly reactive double bonds on both the Furan ring and the Lactone ring which are excited by UV light.
-When furocoumarins enter skin cells (such as may occur when touching Hogweed or Giant Hogweed) those furanocoumarins are then activated by UV light in sunlight and they will form similar links with Thymine in DNA.
-The furocoumarins can bond a thymine molecule in one of two differing positions.
-Mono-Adduct A shows the thymine bonding to the coumarin part, whilst Mono-Adduct B shows it bonding to the furan ring of the furocoumarin.
-The R- shows where the Thymine bonds to the DNA molecule.
+Furocoumarins have highly reactive double bonds on both the Furan ring and the Lactone ring and which are excited by any incident ultraviolet light - for example by sunlight.
+When furocoumarins enter skin cells (such as may occur when touching Hogweed or especially Giant Hogweed) those furanocoumarins are then activated by the impinging ultraviolet light when the furocoumarins will form similar links with Thymine within DNA.
+The furocoumarins can bond with a thymine molecule in one of two differing positions on the molecule.
+Mono-Adduct A shows the thymine bonding to the coumarin part of the molecule, whilst Mono-Adduct B shows it bonding to the furan ring of the furocoumarin.
+The R- shows where the Thymine moiety shown in red bonds to the DNA molecule which is not shown (they are enormously long).

 DNA Adducts are shown here.
-The Bi-Adduct shows it forming a bridging link between two Thymine molecules on the DNA, completely fouling the DNA tying the two strands (or two parts of the same strand) together.
+The Bi-Adduct shows it forming a bridging link between two Thymine molecules on the DNA, which will completely foul the DNA by tying the two strands (or two parts of the same strand) together!
+The DNA will now not be able to perform its functions properly; everything might come to a halt at the bridging link or the DNA might be read with errors.
 Naturally, this is not good news for the well being of the person exposed to furocoumarins in the environment.

 epoxides which can also bind to both DNA and to proteins.
-High doses of furocoumarins are therefore also toxic to the inner organs as well as to skin.
+High doses of furocoumarins are therefore also toxic to the inner organs as well as to the skin near the surface (which, as shown above, can be activated by the ultraviolet light in sunlight).

 FuroCoumarins can also